jwodder/query-issues/README.md

 `<infile>` and `<outfile>` may be set to `-` to read from stdin/write to stdout.

+`update-issues` outputs to stderr the number of repositories fetched (including how many had open issues), the number of open issues fetched, the numbers of repositories & issues in the database that were added/modified/removed, the elapsed time, and (if possible) the number of API rate limit points used.

 > [!NOTE]
 > This strategy is unable to update a database to remove issues that have since
 > been deleted, transferred to another repository, or converted to discussions.